-- 2.5.1 List information about all organisations funded and amounts received on the Council website. - 2.5.2 Use a transparent and consistent system for awarding grants. - 2.5.3 Carry out an Equalities Impact Assessment of all Council grant schemes to ensure council policies and obligations around equalities are followed.
+- 2.5.1 List information about all organisations funded and amounts received on the Council website. - 2.5.2 Use a scoring system for awarding grants. - 2.5.3 Carry out an Equalities Impact Assessment of all Council grant schemes to ensure council policies and obligations around equalities are followed.